 3. Buy Only Unsprayed Or Organic Products

 Another great idea to reduce your overall exposure to pesticides is to become committed to buying only organic or unsprayed produce.
-Nowadays, every store and supermarket has an aisle dedicated exclusively to organic products, and these fruits and veggies are usually market with a special inscriptions.
+Beware of imported foods or processed foods that went through many procedures.
+Nowadays, every store and supermarket has an aisle dedicated exclusively to organic food products, and these fruits and veggies are usually market with a special inscriptions.

 4. Dry The Produce Before Consumption

-Washing your fruits and veggies is not enough if you want to reduce the pesticide load you expose yourself at, as it is very important to thoroughly dry them with disposable paper towels as well.
+Washing your fruit and vegetables is not enough if you want to reduce the pesticide load you expose yourself at, as it is very important to thoroughly dry them with disposable paper towels as well.
 This will remove all the remaining pesticide residue and make the produce safer to eat.

 5. Harvest Your Products From The Forest